andybrad/webautoexercise/README.md

 ## Acknowledgments

 * This is the first time I have done anything in JAVA and its related tooling.
 After a few tutorials from different sources, I found setting up the Maven project using the archetype created by the Cucumber team the best option.
-* Thanks to Joe for making sure I hadn't done antyhing stupid!
+* Thanks to Joe for making sure I didn't do antyhing stupid!